Dr. Aikaterini (Katrina) TavoulariBA (Hons), MEd (Distin), PhD, FHEA, CPsychol

 • The AG Leventis Foundation: Scholarship; Switzerland, 2016-2019

-• Lead of an ERASMUS+ programme in Greece, as the headteacher of the “Special Pre-Primary School for the Blind” in Athens; Greece – “Managing & Developing Self and Others” was a training course attended at the ADC College in the UK, 2015
+• ERASMUS+ programme (PI) in Greece, as the headteacher of the “Special Pre-Primary School for the Blind” in Athens; Greece – “Managing & Developing Self and Others” was a training course attended at the ADC College in the UK, 2015

 • UNICEF & Greek Ministry of Education: Special Pan Hellenic Award; Greece, 2013